-- The imports you need depend on the directive type, you need to choose the matching DSL which is either Blocks.dsl.\, Spans.dsl.\ or Templates.dsl.\.
-You also need cats.implicits.\ for the convenient mapN method. - The entry point for creating a directive again depends on the type, it's either Blocks.create, Spans.create or Templates.create.
+- The imports you need depend on the directive type, you need to choose the matching DSL which is either BlockDirectives.dsl., SpanDirectives.dsl. or TemplateDirectives.dsl..
+You also need cats.syntax.all. for the convenient mapN method. - The entry point for creating a directive again depends on the type, it's either BlockDirectives.create, SpanDirectives.create or TemplateDirectives.create.
 The string passed to this method is the name of the directive without the leading a:. - Next you need to declare the directive parts that you expect, whether they are required or optional, and which type they should be converted to.
-There are combinators for Directive Attributes, Directive Body, Access to the Parser and Access to the Document Cursor. - Finally you pass the function the engine should invoke after validating and converting all expected directive parts.
+There are combinators for Directive Attributes, Directive Body, Access to the Parser and Access to the Document Cursor. - Finally, you pass the function the engine should invoke after validating and converting all expected directive parts.

-The function will not be invoked at all in case of missing required parts or type conversion errors, instead an invalid node will inserted into the AST which will be handled depending on your Error Handling configuration.
+The function will not be invoked at all in case of missing required parts or type conversion errors.
+Instead, an invalid node will be inserted into the AST which will be handled depending on your Error Handling configuration.
 This makes it quite convenient for directive authors as it removes a lot of boilerplate.